rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 service/nginx created
 ```

-Check that the nxinx pod is up and running
+Check that the Nxinx pod is up and running

 ```shell
 $ oc get pod -l app=nginx